 Tiffany Lee is a Black queer femme from York City.
 She has Master’s degrees in Gender and Women’s Studies and Afro-American Studies from UW Madison.
 Her scholarship and activism are centered on queer folk of color.
 She enjoys (good) spoken word, clever Internet memes, and challenging oppressive structures – small and large.
 She is extremely excited to bring her passion and experience to help create and sustain an empowering environment for queer people and our allies on this campus.

-Jess Draws is a graduate student intern at the LGBT Campus C enter.
-She has a Bachelor’s in social work and is currently pursuing her Master’s.
-She’s interested in studying healthy relationships, juvenile justice, the history and future of the social work profession, and watching cooking videos on YouTube.
+Jess Draws is a Program Coordinator at the LGBT Campus Center.
+She has a Master’s of Social Work from UW-Madison.
+She’s interested in learning more about healthy relationships, juvenile justice, the history and future of the social work profession, and watching cooking videos on YouTube.
 Ask her about any of the above next time you see her!

 Event and Accessibility Coordinator

 Meara Sweetnam is the Event and Accessibility Coordinator.
 They are majoring in Gender and Women’s Studies, along with LGBT Studies, and Studio Art.
 Meara grew up in Madison,WI and is passionate about creating positive change in the community while they are here.
 They participate in a number of community organizations including LGBT Books to Prisoners, Queer Pressure, and the Trans Research Lab, which build queer spaces and practice activism in and around LGBTQ+ identity and its many intersections.
 Much of Meara’s research centers around queer identity and mental health.
 They are passionate about destigmatizing mental illness and forging greater access to culturally competent mental health care for queer and trans folks.

 Francisco Velazquez is an Event and Program Coordinator at the LGBTCC.